 Secondly, the emergence of new-generation spaceborne imaging spectrometers, both recently launched scientific precursor missions and upcoming operational ones, offers the potential for obtaining unprecedented levels of environmental information.
 These missions promise to deliver more accurate, frequent, timely, and large-scale data on the environment.

 Concurrently, there have been rapid advancements in Unoccupied Aerial Vehicles and close-range spectroscopy at more regional and local scales.

 Furthermore, the progress in solar-induced fluorescence (SIF) and mid-infrared spectroscopy for environmental applications has further enhanced the relevance of Earth observation through imaging spectroscopy.
 These new developments have significantly expanded the applications of Earth observation and fostered greater interdisciplinary collaboration within the hyperspectral community.

-The workshop series of the EARSeL Special Interest Group on Imaging Spectroscopy has consequently been attracting an increasingly international and interdisciplinary audience and is being recognized as one of the leading conferences on imaging spectroscopy for Earth Observation in Europe and worldwide.
+As a result, the workshop series organized by the EARSeL Special Interest Group on Imaging Spectroscopy has attracted an increasingly international and interdisciplinary audience.
+It has gained recognition as one of the premier conferences on imaging spectroscopy for Earth observation in Europe and worldwide.